bernmic/go-template-html/README.md

 # go-template-html

 This is a template for a simple HTTP server written in Go.
+It comes without any external dependencies.
 Static files are embedded in the executable.
 They are organized in two directories:

 ### assets